Work in Progress

 Important Roleplay Info

-This is a hidden religion/cult, only those that are invited are supposed to know about it.
+This is a Secret Society, only those that are invited are supposed to know about it.
 Keep this in mind when roleplaying!

 ”The sea opened for us.